PvPClt/project/album_en.md

 **Putin** (pensively):

 — Shitty immortality.
 A shitty idea.
 Say you print me out.
 But who am I?
 Nobody.
 Someone else will be sitting on the throne.
-They’ll immediately remember the war, the arsons, the bombings, the cables, everything.
+They will immediately bring charges against me: the war, the arsons, the bombings, the cables, everything.

 **Kovalchuk**: